lucasnscr/firestoreReactive-study/README.md

 # Firestore Reactive Study

 ### Project description
-Project that creates a repository implementing a crud with firestore and google cloud
+Project that creates a repository implementing a crud reactive with firestore and google cloud

 ## Installation ##